 There are two basic limitations with most of today's "first generation" hypermedia systems.
 First, they implement a static and explicit model of hypermedia; the nodes, links and link markers must be declared explicitly and be fully enumerated (as opposed to being declared virtually and generated upon demand).
 Most applications, however, are dynamic and too large to mark up manually.
 Imagine a spreadsheet designer having to calculate all what-if analyses in advance.
-Second, most of today's hypermedia systems are "...insular monolithic packages that demand the user disown his or her present computing environment to use the functions of hypertext and hypermedia."
-[39] Users who want hypermedia functionality often must abandon the software they currently use-an impractical restriction [28, 35].
-The first limitation motivated us to develop generalized hypertext or generalized hypermedia [6, 10, 11].
+Second, most of today's hypermedia systems are "... insular monolithic packages that demand the user disown his or her present computing environment to use the functions of hypertext and hypermedia" [48].
+Users who want hypermedia functionality often must abandon the software they currently use - an impractical restriction [34,43].
+The first limitation motivated us to develop generalized hypertext or generalized hypermedia [6,11,12].
 The second motivated our hypermedia engine, which will provide hypermedia functionality to an information system's applications.
 The engine incorporates our dynamic model of generalized hypermedia.

-In generalized hypermedia we broaden the underlying model of hypermedia components-nodes, links, link markers, etc.-with three of Halasz' proposed extensions to hypermedia [22]: virtual specifications, dynamic computation, and filtering or tailoring.
+In generalized hypermedia we broaden the underlying model of hypermedia components nodes, links, link markers, etc. - with three of Halasz' proposed extensions to hypermedia [27]: virtual specifications, dynamic computation, and filtering or tailoring.
 We use these to generate a hypermedia representation "on the fly" from basic declarations we call bridge laws that describe the internal structure of an information system.
-As we shall see in §3.2, bridge laws enable generalized hypermedia to superimpose a hypermedia network on an information system's application, generating all node, link and link marker representations dynamically from the application's original, non-hypermedia data or knowledge base.
+As we shall see in section 3.2, bridge laws enable generalized hypermedia to superimpose a hypermedia network on an information system's application, generating all node, link and link marker representations dynamically from the application's original, non-hypermedia data or knowledge base.
+We should emphasize at this point that both generalized hypermedia and bridge laws are to be applied to an entire information system application package (such as a spreadsheet language, a DSS shell or a programming language), not individual applications (e.g., a specific worksheet, DSS or program module).
+Once declared for an entire package, hypermedia functionality will be provided automatically for each of its individual applications.
+(This is analogous to Garzotto et al.'s authoring in the large [25].)

 Three aspects combined distinguish generalized hypermedia from other hypermedia approaches: (1) all mapping and computation in generalized hypermedia is dynamic; (2) through bridge laws, generalized hypermedia can provide system-level support to any information system with a well-defined internal structure; and (3) bridge laws map a hypermedia representation without altering an information system's data or knowledge bases.
-No other approach supports all three criteria.
-[9] This does not mean that information system builders simply can plug in our hypermedia engine without adjusting their systems.
-Each builder will have to declare a small set of bridge laws, add a relatively small number of routines to his system and register the system's communication protocols.
+No other approach supports all three criteria [10].
+This does not mean that information system builders simply can plug in our hypermedia engine without adjusting their systems.
+Each builder will have to declare a small set of bridge laws, register the system's communication protocols and add a relatively small number of routines to his system to route information formatted for these bridge laws to the hypermedia engine.
 This will suffice to provide hypermedia engine support for all specific applications written in his information system.
 Builders, however, will not have to make their systems or applications "hypermedia-aware" in any way.
 This is because (1) as mapped representations, nodes, links and link markers do not alter the original, underlying application information and (2) the hypermedia engine maintains all other hypermedia constructs (e.g., comments and trails) in its own knowledge bases separate from its client information systems.
 The engine adds no hypermedia constructs to its client systems or their applications.